HBCU IN TEXAS

 HBCUs In Texas

-HBCUs exist all around the country, but around ten percent of the HBCUs in the United States are in Texas.
-States like Alabama and Georgia are a couple of other states where HBCUs are relatively common.
-HBCUs only comprise around three percent of the United States’ total educational institutions but make up more than 25 percent of all African American students graduating with a college degree.
-While the vast majority of HBCU students are African Americans.
+HBCUs exist all around the country, but around 10% of the HBCUs in the United States are in Texas.
+States like Alabama and Georgia are a couple of other states where HBCUs are common.
+HBCUs only comprise around three percent of the United States’ total educational institutions but make up more than 25% of all African American students graduating with a college degree.
+The vast majority of HBCU students are African Americans.
 However, enrollment is not limited to African Americans.
 Students of any race can attend, as long as they meet the requirements for admission and are accepted.

 Nine HBCUs In Texas